Pestalozzi School extension using prefabricated timber construction

 Pestalozzi School – Bright Interior with Clear Lines

-The interior of the Pestalozzi School boasts simple, functional design and natural materials that create a pleasant learning atmosphere.
+The interior of the Pestalozzi School features a minimalist and functional design, using natural materials to create a pleasant learning environment.